-Occupational safety and health (OSH), also commonly referred to as occupational health and safety (OHS), occupational health, or workplace health and safety (WHS), is concerned with the safety, health, and welfare of people at work.
+Occupational health and safety (OHS) is concerned with the safety, health, and welfare of people at work.
 Safety is defined as "the well-being of project employees whilst at work or carrying out work duties".
-Project Employee for the Project is defined as "anyone employed by activities of the project including employees of contractors and sub-contractors on a full-time or a part-time basis.

 OSH Management System is the standards, policies, guidelines, that address project worker's safety, monitoring and evaluation of safety, worker's health, work, and general environment.

-6.4 Measures /procedures
+7.3.
+Measures /procedures